 Her book, Bored and Brilliant: How Spacing Out Can Unlock Your Most Productive and Creative Self (St. Martin’s Press; Sept 2017), is based on her 2015 interactive project with tens of thousands of listeners.
 It empowers the reader to transform their digital anxiety into self-knowledge, autonomy, and action.

-She has won numerous awards for her work including four from the New York Press Club.
-In 2014, the Alliance for Women in Media named her Outstanding Host.
+Note to Self was named 2017’s Best Tech Podcast by the Academy of Podcasters.
+Manoush has won numerous awards for her work including four from the New York Press Club.
+The Alliance for Women in Media has twice named her Outstanding Host.

 In spare moments, Manoush tweets @manoushz and takes deep cleansing breaths.

 Manoush’s goal, as the New York Times wrote, is to “embrace the ridiculousness” of modern life, even when that means downloading dozens of apps to fight the feeling of digital overload (see Lifehacker's profile on her).
 She often speaks on creativity in the digital age, kids and technology, and non-fiction storytelling...she was also the "Z" in Vice's recent list: "An A-Z of Women Pushing Boundaries in Science and Tech."